JoepvanDam/data-agent/test/o1-mini/results.md

     "Reason": "Missing a function to extract the correlation between two specific columns from the correlation matrix."
 }
 ```
+Accuracy error as this *IS* possible by combining the drop_columns and correlation_matrix functions.

 ### Attempt = 2
 #### Is there a correlation between 'AP' and 'SP'?